The 16 Most Life-Changing Health & Wellness Books of 2022, Say Therapists and Readers

 “[The author’s] interviews and general research have found that people who are very successful in their careers didn’t simply find their passion from one incident,” writes reader Jarin Jove.
 Instead, they build a mindset revolving around these gritty character traits—and, as the book explains, you can, too.

 Feeling inspired?
-Continue on to the 6 happiness books that mental health experts swear by.
+Read up on the six happiness books mental health experts swear by.

 - Shop the 5 Best Cauliflower Pizza Crusts, Recommended by Registered Dietitians